alxmancilla/DeveloperWorkshop/README.md

 # DeveloperWorkshop
-Repository with code samples on Java and Node.js

 This workshop focuses exclusively on some of the new features of MongoDB 3.6 and requires pre-existing knowledge of MongoDB, particularly the Mongo Shell.